IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/commands.md

   Reorders the list to show high-priority tasks first.

   - **"Sort my list by due date"**
-  Reorders the list to show taskw tih earlier due dates first.
+  Reorders the list to show task with earlier due dates first.

 - **"Add a deadline for [task name] on [date]"**
   Sets a due date and time for the task.